 Where the design community meets.

-> San Francisco, CA Joined about 8 years ago
+San Francisco, CA Joined over 8 years ago

-> Used this when I first started freelancing as it was straightforward and nice to look at.
+Used this when I first started freelancing as it was straightforward and nice to look at.

 Eventually realized how much a cut Stripe + Slimvoice we’re taking and I also stopped caring what my invoice looked like so I switched to invoicing from my accounting software (Xero) and had clients pay by bank transfer or physical check.

 But starting out or for one off, I still like Slimvoice quite a bit.
 I know a lot of people dislike them, but PayPal’s invoicing is pretty nice now too.